mattjohnlee/rwd-justify-grid/README.md

 A responsive and semantic SASS grid partial by [Matt Lee](https://twitter.com/mattjohnlee).
 Inspired by [Patrick Kunka](https://twitter.com/PatrickKunka) and [Barrel](http://www.barrelny.com/).
 Grid use and mixins inspired by the excellent [Stubble](https://github.com/beardedstudio/stubble) starter kit from [Bearded](http://www.bearded.com/).

+[View the demo here.](http://www.matthewleedesign.com/justify/

-Please note that this is a work in progress.<p>
+Please note that this is a work in progress.

 ## How It Works